 Much of education has been about the transmission of subject-specific content with a focus on the individual.
 This fosters competition for the teacher’s attention and top grades.
 Hierarchical classrooms perpetuate the notion of teachers as authority figures and decision makers while supplicant students wait for the teacher’s knowledge to be bestowed upon them.
 Socialization is rarely encouraged inside the classroom.
 On the other hand, the modern workplace is flattening its hierarchical structure and becoming ever more dependent upon critical thinking skills, collaboration, teamwork, and shared decision-making.
-[4]Learning to work with others is a life-long endeavor.
+In fact, many corporate offices are physically being designed to foster collaboration through shared offices and informal small lounges where workers can gather to brainstorm [4].
+Learning to work with others is a life-long endeavor.
 These skill sets don’t develop in a vacuum.
 They need to be nurtured through modeling and experience.
 As suggested by John-Steiner [6], students need to be socialized into the culture of collaborative work and the kinds of creative and critical thinking the new workplace requires.

 As you will discover, collaborative work yields processes and results that are far richer than any that a single person’s expertise can produce.
 John-Steiner calls this “creative collaboration”: “In collaborative work we learn from each other by teaching what we know; we engage in mutual appropriation.
 Solo practices are insufficient to meet the challenges and the new complexities of classrooms, parenting, and the changing workplace” [op. cit., p.
 3].
 We found out however, both by observing the students in their project teams and reflecting on our own interactions as teachers, that collaborative work creates a complex dynamic where diverse ideas and opinions are continually being challenged and negotiation is a constant presence.
 It quickly became clear that creating interdisciplinary assignments and forming multidisciplinary student teams to share the work is not enough.
 Getting team members to actually learn new skills from their peers in other disciplines simply would not happen without a great deal of mediation and guidance from us, the teachers.